aryanshah701/events/README.md

 # Events

 An app to boradcast and manage your parties/events with your friends.
-Check it out at http://events.aryanshah.tech
+[Check it out on my website](http://events.aryanshah.tech)